Library Services - Homebound - Library Services Overview

 The Santa Cruz Public Library System provides home delivery of library materials for individuals who are unable to visit the library due to disability or extended illness.
 Special homebound borrower cards are available for those individuals.

 Volunteers and library staff deliver library materials to homebound persons in area nursing homes, retirement apartments, and individual residences.
 The service is provided to residents of the Santa Cruz Public Library service area who are unable to visit one of the library branches or the bookmobile.
 Participants must have no other means of receiving library service (such as delivery through family members or friends).

-To find out whether you, a friend or family member are eligible for this service, call 427-7717 to arrange for a staff visit.
+To find out whether you, a friend or family member are eligible for this service, contact the Programs office at 831-427-7717 to arrange for a staff visit.